 |---|---|

-| Financial Requirement | Sponsor must earn minimum £29,000 per year (increasing to £38,700 in phases) |
+| Sponsor Income Rule | Sponsor must earn minimum £29,000 per year (May 2025 White Paper proposed £38,700; not yet implemented) |

-| Accommodation | Adequate housing without overcrowding, meeting public health standards |
+| Partner Visa Accommodation | Adequate housing without overcrowding, meeting public health standards |

-| Sponsor Status | British citizen, person with ILR, or person with refugee/protection status |
+| Sponsor status | British citizen, person with ILR, or person with refugee/protection status |

-| Age Requirement | Both partners must be 18 or over |
+| Age requirement | Both partners must be 18 or over |

 Routes to Settlement